-To the Board of Directors and Shareholders of Avalon Rare Metals Inc. Toronto, Canada
+To the Board of Directors and Shareholders of Avalon Advanced Materials Inc. Toronto, Canada

-We have audited the accompanying consolidated statements of financial position of Avalon Rare Metals Inc. and subsidiaries (the "Company") as at August 31, 2015 and 2014, and the related consolidated statements of comprehensive loss, cash flows and changes in equity for the years then ended.
+We have audited the accompanying consolidated statements of financial position of Avalon Advanced Materials Inc. and subsidiaries (the "Company") as at August 31, 2016 and 2015, and the related consolidated statements of comprehensive loss, cash flows and changes in equity for each of the years in the three year period ended August 31, 2016.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-The consolidated financial statements of the Company for the year ended August 31, 2013 were audited by other auditors whose report, dated November 28, 2013, on those statements included an explanatory paragraph that described the conditions that raised substantial doubt about the Company's ability to continue as a going concern as discussed in Note 1 to the consolidated financial statements.

-We conducted our audits in accordance with standards of the Public Company Accounting Oversight Board (United States) and the Canadian generally accepted auditing standards.
+We conducted our audits in accordance with standards of the Public Company Accounting Oversight Board (United States) and Canadian generally accepted auditing standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Avalon Rare Metals Inc. and subsidiaries as at August 31, 2015 and 2014, and the results of their operations and their cash flows for the years then ended, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Avalon Advanced Materials Inc. and subsidiaries as at August 31, 2016 and 2015, and the results of their operations and their cash flows for each of the years in the three year period ended August 31, 2016, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.

 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the consolidated financial statements, there exists an uncertainty as to the Company's ability to raise additional funds on favourable terms in order to finance its planned activities as well as other matters described in the note which raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 1 to the consolidated financial statements, there exists an uncertainty as to the Company's ability to raise additional funds on favourable terms in order to finance its planned activities which raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/Deloitte LLP
+"/s/ Deloitte LLP"

-Chartered Professional Accountants Licensed Public Accountants November 30, 2015
+Chartered Professional Accountants Licensed Public Accountants November 28, 2016 Toronto, Ontario